strauberly/Natours/README.md

 ---

+-13 June 2022-

+- User can now update their profile image.

+- Made use of multer and sharp to add the image name to form data after storing image in memory and resizing.

+- Currently writes new file every time to file system.
+Creating a potential issue down the road.
+Future implementation should include deleting users old photo from filesystem.

+- Implemented uploading and processing multiple images multiple images, utilized in our tours section.

+---

 -10 June 2022-

 - Login,Logout, detail map and error rendering functional.
 Rebuilt repo in order to take into account ignoring large files as a result of our bundling.